espoorthi/Event-Ease/README.md

 ## Description

 EventEase is a full-stack web application aimed at simplifying the process of discovering, booking, and managing events.
 Users can browse available events, register/login securely, and book their spots.
-The application likely features integration with a payment gateway, generates QR codes for ticket confirmation, and sends email notifications.
+The application likely features integration with a payment gateway,  and sends email notifications.
 The backend is built using Node.js and Express, providing a RESTful API that interacts with a MongoDB database for persistent storage.

 ## Features (Inferred)

 *   User Authentication (Login/Signup)
 *   Event Browsing and Booking
 *   Payment Processing (Integration likely via `/api/booking`)
-*   QR Code Generation (Potentially for tickets/confirmation)
 *   Email Notifications (Potentially for booking confirmation)

 ## Technologies Used